-To help remote and non-remote employees unite, consider circulating the meeting purpose, objectives and materials ahead of time so those on the phone can follow along.
+To help remote and non-remote employees align more seamlessly, consider circulating the meeting purpose, objectives and materials ahead of time so those on the phone can follow along.
 Additionally, videoconferencing tools such as WebEx, Skype and Google Hangouts can build cohesion, no matter where participants are.

 5. Rewarding Your Remote Workforce Is a Requirement

 The best way to motivate people, regardless of where they’re located, is rewarding them for positive behaviors.

 While it’s true that a larger proportion of millennials currently work for companies that offer remote work capabilities—69 percent versus 40 percent of boomers—people of all walks of life and levels of seniority are working remotely.
 According to Owl Labs:

 - 35% of remote workers are individual contributors.

 - 46% of C-suite members work remotely at least part-time.

 - 55% of VPs work remotely at least part-time.